panda1835/fulbright-how-to-get-help/README.md

-# Digital Handbook: How to Get Help When You Encounter a Sexual Misconduct
+# Digital Handbook: How to Get Help!

 The digital handbook is available [HERE](panda1835.github.io/fulbright-how-to-get-help/)